 This is ‘Strongbox rock’ that is located upper the faked one.
 The right side of the rock is quite a tight slope.
 If the weather condition is bad, you down to the left side from this rock.

-Great views were waiting me.
+Great views were waiting for me.
 This is the view behind Mt.Asahidake.
-You can’t see these great views without standing on the top.
+You can’t see these great views without standing right here on the summit.